usgs/wdfn-blog/content/leaflet.md

 author_github: ldecicco-usgs
 author_gs: jXd0feEAAAAJ
 author_staff: laura-decicco
 author_email: <ldecicco@usgs.gov>
 date: 2016-08-23
 slug: leaflet
-title: Using Leaflet and htmlwidgets in a Hugo blog post
+title: Using Leaflet and htmlwidgets in a Hugo-generated page
 type: post
 categories: Data Science
 image: static/leaflet/screenshot.png
 tags:
   - R
   - dataRetrieval
-description: Using the R packages dataRetrieval, leaflet, and htmlwidgets, the workflow for a Hugo blogpost is explained.
+description: Using the R packages dataRetrieval, leaflet, and htmlwidgets, the workflow for a Hugo page is explained.
 keywords:
   - R
   - dataRetrieval
   - Leaflet
   - Interactive map
 ---
-We are excited to use many of the JavaScript data visualizations in R using the [`htmlwidgets`](http://www.htmlwidgets.org/) package in future blog posts.
+We are excited to use many of the JavaScript data visualizations in R using the [`htmlwidgets`](http://www.htmlwidgets.org/) package in future posts.
 Having decided on using [Hugo](https://gohugo.io/), one of our first tasks was to figure out a fairly straightforward way to incorporate these widgets.
-This post describes the basic process to get a basic [`leaflet`](https://cran.r-project.org/package=leaflet) map in our Hugo-generated blog post.
+This post describes the basic process to get a basic [`leaflet`](https://cran.r-project.org/package=leaflet) map in our Hugo-generated page.

 In this example, we are looking for phosphorus measured throughout Wisconsin with the [`dataRetrieval`](https://cran.r-project.org/package=dataRetrieval) package.
 Using [`dplyr`](https://cran.r-project.org/package=dplyr), we filter the data to sites that have records longer than 15 years, and more than 50 measurements.